CouncilofLorien/counciloflorien.github.io/docs/cards/G/great-ship.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Tap a character in target company during the organization phase to play Great Ship on that company.
-If a company's current site path contains a coastal sea region and no consecutive non-coastal sea regions, until the end of the turn any character in the company may tap to cancel the effects of one hazard that targets the company. <br>_"...he chose the greatest ship to be his own, and he went up into it.
-Then he let sound a great concourse of trumpets..."_ ***---LotRV***
+If a company's current site path contains a coastal sea region and no consecutive non-coastal sea regions, until the end of the turn any character in the company may tap to cancel the effects of one hazard that targets the company. <br>_“...he chose the greatest ship to be his own, and he went up into it.
+Then he let sound a great concourse of trumpets...”_ ***---LotRV***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>